Competence Management System

 Developed with leading waste management, recycling and water organisations across the UK, and the Environmental Services Association, the Competence Management System is a cost-effective way to demonstrate technical competence in order to manage and comply with environmental permits.

 The scheme is based on the recognition that the individual competence of all employees contributes to the overall performance of a site.
 It can be used by any company, from any industry, that is required to demonstrate technical competence for their environmental permit.

-The Competence Management System, which is approved in England by the Department for Environment, Food & Rural Affairs (Defra) and the Environment Agency in Wales by the Welsh Government and Natural Resources Wales and in Scotland by the Scottish Environment Protection Agency (SEPA) is based on the principles a Management System e.g. ISO14001, ISO9001.
+The Competence Management System, which is approved in England by the Department for Environment, Food & Rural Affairs (Defra) and the Environment Agency, in Wales by the Welsh Government and Natural Resources Wales, in Northern Ireland by Department of Agriculture, Environment and Rural Affairs (DAERA) and in Scotland by the Scottish Environment Protection Agency (SEPA) is based on the principles a Management System e.g. ISO14001, ISO9001.